 When appropriately managed, workers can achieve better work and life balance.
 Here are a few advantages of working a remote job:

-- Provide better quality of work for job security.
+- Provide a better quality of work for job security

 Remote workers are independent contractors who must provide quality work to ensure continued business and referrals.
 Because they are their “own boss,” discipline and time management skills are a critical part of their daily routine.
 Successful remote workers typically put in longer hours than their office working counterparts.